-I explained to him how the Irish music tradition was an aural and oral tradition.
-That it’s only rather recently that the jigs and reels, ballads and laments, were written down.
+I explained to him how the Irish music tradition is an aural and oral tradition.
+That it’s only recently the jigs and reels, ballads and laments, were written down.
 The music had long been passed from one singer or fiddler to another.
 It’s still standard for Irish musicians to say, “I got this song from Fionnuala Madigan.”
 Someone gave the song to them.
 How cool is that, really?

 Of course, the very act of NOT writing it down led over the generations to an organic evolution of the music and lyrics.
 You could insert your own town or someone you knew or your own time.
 It made little difference musically, but created kaleidoscopic variations.

 Like Joe Biden, I’m a semi-professional Irishman.
 I was surrounded growing up by the mythologized and housebroken pseudo-Irishness of Irish America.
 A lot of this revolved around my childhood Catholic parish.
 (My hometown of 16,000 had FOUR Catholic parishes.
 One each for the Irish, Germans, Slovaks, and Poles.
 They now have one.)